1 Bg 9-1972: The Most Confidential Knowledge

 > and the boy, who would wash their dishes, wanted to taste

 > the remnants.
-So he asked the great devotees for
+So he asked the great devotees whether he

-> became freed from all sinful reactions.
-As he went on
+> freed from all sinful reactions.
+As he went on eating, he

-> eating, he gradually became as pure-hearted as the
+> gradually became as purehearted as the sages, and

-> devotees relished the taste of unceasing devotional service
+> relished the taste of unceasing devotional service of the

 > devotional service.
-Therefore, as described in the
+Therefore he quotes from the

 > engaged simply in the acts of devotional service,